How to write a fairy tale

 With the conflict defined, it’s time to put some flesh on the bones of this story.

 There’ll need to be characters to do the doing.
-Students should make a list of human, magical, and animal characters they want to push around their ‘chessboard’.
+Students should list human, magical, and animal characters they want to push around their ‘chessboard’.

 When students have chosen their cast list for their story, they should also spend a little time listing their characters’ traits.